Dimension Reduction for Large-Scale Federated Data: Statistical Rate and Asymptotic Inference: Fast Distributed Principal Component Analysis

+} { The optimal choice of $L$ depends on whether the priority is estimation or inference.
+For consistent estimation of $\Vb$, we recommend choosing $L = d/p$.
+For inferential analysis, we suggest choosing $L = \log d \cdot d/p$ when sufficient computational resources are available to balance valid inference and optimal estimation rates.
+Alternatively, $L$ should be chosen based on the maximum available computational budget when time constraints are a concern.
+Case-specific recommendations for $L$ are provided in Remarks~\ref{rmk: col spiked gaussian large L} and \ref{rmk: col GMM large L}, as well as Corollaries~\ref{col: guassian case} and \ref{col: GMM L small}.} When $p \asymp (K \vee \log d)$, $L \asymp d/p$, $p'\asymp K$ and $q \asymp \log d$, the total computational cost is $O\big(dn(K\vee\log d)/m + d^2K\log d + { md(K\vee\log d)}\big)$.

-For a comparison of FADI with the existing works, we provide in Table \ref{tab:comparison intro} the theoretical error rates and the computational complexities of FADI against different PCA methods under Example~\ref{ex: spiked gaussian} (please refer to Therem~\ref{thm: error bound} for the error rates of FADI).
-We choose Example~\ref{ex: spiked gaussian} for illustration, as the existing distributed PCA methods mainly consider this setting \citep{fandistributed2019}.
-The results show that under the distributed setting, FADI has a much lower computational complexity than the other three methods, while enjoying the same error rate as the traditional full-sample PCA.
-In comparison, the distributed PCA method in \citep{fandistributed2019} is slowed down significantly by applying traditional PCA to each data split.
+To compare FADI with existing works, we provide in Table \ref{tab:comparison intro} the theoretical error rates and the computational complexities of FADI against different PCA methods under Example~\ref{ex: spiked gaussian}.
+We illustrate by Example~\ref{ex: spiked gaussian} because the existing distributed PCA methods mainly consider this setting \citep{fandistributed2019}.
+Under the distributed setting, FADI has a much lower computational complexity than the other three methods, while enjoying the same error rate as the traditional full-sample PCA.
+In comparison, the distributed PCA in \citep{fandistributed2019} is slowed down by applying traditional PCA to each data split.
 The fast PCA algorithm in \citep{halkofinding2011} has suboptimal computational complexity and theoretical error rate due to their downstream projection that hinders aggregation.